Is a Correction Looming Ahead for Citigroup Inc. (C)

-Citigroup Inc. (NYSE:C) went down by -0.88% from its latest closing price compared to the recent 1-year high of $80.29.
-The company’s stock price has collected -4.48% of loss in the last five trading sessions.
+Citigroup Inc. (NYSE:C) went up by 2.16% from its latest closing price compared to the recent 1-year high of $80.29.
+The company’s stock price has collected -4.22% of loss in the last five trading sessions.
 MarketWatch.com reported on 02/17/22 that Influential fund manager Green Century tells insurers to drop Big Oil

 Is It Worth Investing in Citigroup Inc. (NYSE :C) Right Now?